emiliobp/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   Dataset : LabelData + SubjectData + Set
 3. The data was selected based on the columns, if it has a mean() or std()

-4. Renamed the column with more readable names
+4. Renamed the column with more readable names.

 5. created a new Tidy Dataset with new aggregate data.